antwanvdm/daily-1mb-message/README.md

 complete chat history would be out there as well.

 Recently I found my old chatlogs when I was organising my external hard drives and old backups.
-A tri down memory lane with all my Messenger chats with my friends  between 2003 and 2008 open to read upon.
+A trip down memory lane with all my Messenger chats with my friends  between 2003 and 2008 open to read upon.
 Funny that almost all of these  people are no longer part of my life, it literally was a different era.